Fil/pangea/src/plot/walmart-density.md

 # Walmart density

-The interactive chart below shows the relative density of Walmart stores open in the U.S. from 1963 to 2000.
+The interactive chart below shows the relative density of Walmart stores open in the U.S. between 1962 and 2006.

 <div is="walmart-chart"></div>